gotrix/cli/README.md

 ## Usage
 ```
-Usage of gotrix:
+Usage:

+  gotrix [options] command

+Commands:

+  create-app
+        Create a new application.

+  create-component
+        Create a new component.

+  build-components
+        Build components so files.
+Path can be modified by -path
+        option.
+The defaut is "./components".

+Options:

+  -help
+        Show this help.

   -no-color
-    	do not colorize output
+        Do not colorize output (default false).

-  -path string
+  -path
-    	path to use
+        Path to contents directory (default depends on the command).

   -quiet
-    	do not print any output
+        Do not print any output (default false).
 ```

 ## Commands
 List of available cli commands.

+### create-app
+Create a new application.

+### create-component
+Create a new component.

 ### build-components
-Build components in path.
+Build components so files.
+Path can be modified by -path option.
+The defaut is "./components".

 ## Arguments